shrutipb/Scrapy-WebPdfCrawler/README.md

 # Requirements
 1) Python 3.7.8
+2) scrapy framework
-2) Works on Windows and Linux
+3) Works on Windows and Linux

 # Install